And now for something completely different and unexpected for Thanksgiving: roasted corn cheesecake with cranberry blueberry compote.

 - NOTE: Another reason cheesecakes crack is that they get mixed at too high a speed.
 This beats air into the batter which will souffle (puff up) in the oven and then settle back as it cools.
 This encourages breathtaking canyons to form or the unfortunate “my edges are taller than my center” large moon crater action.
 Neither is what we want, as both are a sign of mixing too quickly or baking at too high a temperature.
 Low and slow for pulled pork and cheesecakes, y’all.
 Low and slow.

-You know what?
-If he likes to grill (or if you do), have him roast the corn on the grill over indirect heat.
-That could be fun and bring a bit of a smoky flavor to the cheesecake.
+Roast the corn on the grill over indirect heat.
+That will bring a bit of a smoky flavor to the cheesecake.

 Roasted Corn Cheesecake with Cranberry Blueberry Compote